A dish that we normally cook only once a year, chicken á la king is my husband’s favorite and, therefore, a must on his birthday.

 - Cook the chicken for ten minutes then turn off the heat and let the chicken continue cooking in the residual heat for another ten minutes.

-- Scoop out the chicken and cool (see notes after the recipe); reserve the broth.
+- Scoop out the chicken and cool; reserve the broth.

 - Cut the chicken into-half-inch cubes.